lfd-hydrants/lfd-hydrants/README.md

 ## Latest build (this session) — no new SQL, app-level only

+- **New "Status" tab** (chief-level dashboard) — a filtered problem list showing only currently Damaged or Out of Service hydrants, department- wide (wet/dry has no effect on this list, matching the Master Hydrant List's status logic).
+Each entry shows quick action buttons right on the card: **Set Damaged**, **Set OOS**, or **Mark Repaired** — no need to open the detail view first, though "View History" is still one tap away if needed.
+Every status change is logged as a new entry (session_id null, a note explaining who/why), preserving full history rather than overwriting anything.

 - **Master Hydrant List** (replaces the old "District Hydrant Checklist" — same nav entry, same Company/Division/See-All scoping, but now color-coded by actual hydrant condition instead of job-completion